iLoveCmajor/social_chat_bot/README.md

 - 📅 **Weekly Reminders**: Automatically sends reminders at the start of each week
 - ✅ **Opt-in/Opt-out System**: Users can choose to participate each week
 - 👥 **Participant Matching**: All opted-in users receive a list of others who want to hang out
+- 💘 **Mutual Likes & Matches**: Like other participants, see mutual matches, and view their availability status
 - 💾 **Persistent Storage**: SQLite database tracks user preferences and weekly participation
 - 🔔 **Automated Scheduling**: Uses APScheduler for reliable weekly notifications
 - 🛡️ **Admin Controls**: Manually trigger reminders, matching, reset weeks, and monitor status